willie84/ImageProcessing/README.md

-This assignment 4 is focused on creating an image cointaner and a specialised Image iterator.
+This project focused on creating an image cointaner and a specialised Image iterator.
-The assignment also focuses on the concept of overloading operators such as ("=","%","+","-","*").
+The project also focuses on the concept of overloading operators such as ("=","%","+","-","*").

 The files that are extensively used are as follows:
     Image.h which is the header file of the image.
 This file cointains also the iterator class.